Petr Johana

-Petr Johana (born 1 November 1976 in Most) is a former Czech professional footballer who lastly played for FK SIAD Most in the Czech National Football League.
+Petr Johana (born 1 November 1976) is a former Czech professional footballer who lastly played for FK SIAD Most in the Czech National Football League.

 Career

 Johana has played as a defender for Vestel Manisaspor in the Turkish Super League.
 Previous clubs he had played for during his career as a player before joining the Turkish League were FC MUS Most, FC Slovan Liberec and Sparta Prague.

 He made his debut for the Czech Republic in a June 2001 World Cup qualification match against Denmark and has earned 13 caps, scoring one goal.
 His final international game was a November 2003 friendly match against Canada.